antoine3000/dok-antoine/content/fabac-assignments/2020-02-03-project-management/index.md

 ### Content organization

-There are four main types of content: `assignments/` (for our weekly assignments), `posts/` (for additional content that may not be linked to the academy), `pages/` (for more generic purposes), `flux/` (different from the others, it'll only be used to display a grid of images).
+There are four main types of content: `assignments/` (for our weekly assignments), `posts/` (for additional content that may not be linked to the academy), `pages/` (for more generic purposes), `flux/` (different from the others, it will only be used to display a grid of images).

 To add an new article inside the folder related to the desired content type (assignments, posts, pages), make a new directory named as follows: `YYYY-MM-DD-article-title`.
 The script will store the title to make the URL of the article and the date to keep things organized.
 Inside this newly created folder: create a `index.md` file wich will contain the text content and add the images (if necessary).